bartlettroscoe/TrilinosWiki/Policies-|-Safe-Checkin-Testing.md

 (**WARNING**: The Trilinos git repo must use SSH with the remote URL `git@github.com:trilinos/Trilinos.git` and not HTTPS for access to github.
 See [below note](https://github.com/trilinos/Trilinos/wiki/Policies-|-Safe-Checkin-Testing#ssh-vs-https)).

-Then when one wants to test and push changes (and the local git repo is "clean" with no modified or untracked files), one can do:
+Then when one wants to test changes (and the local git repo is "clean" with no modified or untracked files), one can do:

 ```
 cd Trilinos/CHECKIN/
-./checkin-test-sems.sh --do-all --push
+./checkin-test-sems.sh --do-all
 ```
+DEPRECATED: In the past there was a recommendation to use --push with this script for the develop branch.
+With the advent of the feature-branch workflow this is deprecated behaviour.
+The --push flag is still useable for feature branches.

 (see default options in [local-checkin-test-defaults.py](https://github.com/trilinos/Trilinos/wiki/Policies-|-Safe-Checkin-Testing#local-checkin-test-defaults.py)).
 That will automatically figure out what packages are changed and will enable those packages and all of their downstream packages and [BASIC](https://tribits.org/doc/TribitsDevelopersGuide.html#test-test-category) tests.
 Then if everything passes, it will rebase the commits on top of `origin/develop`, amend the top commit message with the test results summary, and push the commits (i.e. it implements the [simple centralized workflow](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow) by default).